Hero Image

 Title IX Office FERPA Authorization

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended (sometimes referred to as the Buckley Amendment), is a federal law that protects the privacy of education records of all students enrolled in schools beyond the high school level.
-Schools are required to maintain that privacy, primarily by restricting release of records and the access provided to those records.
-Under FERPA, education records are defined as records that are directly related to a student and are maintained by an education agency or institution or by a party acting for the agency or institution.
+Schools are required to maintain that privacy, primarily by restricting the release of records and the access provided to those records.
+Under FERPA, education records are defined as records that are directly related to a student and are maintained by an educational agency or institution, or by a party acting on behalf of the agency or institution.
 The information may be recorded in any way, including, but not limited to, handwriting, print, computer media, videotape, audiotape, film, microfilm, microfiche, and e-mail.

 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.
 The U.S. Department of Education maintains a website with information about FERPA.